CassandraMaldonado/mlops_model_efficiency/README.md

 Two main approaches were implemented and tested:

-**1. Knowledge Distillation (KD):** training a smaller student model using the output distribution from a larger, well-trained teacher model.
+**1. Knowledge Distillation (KD):** training a smaller student model using the output distribution from a larger trained teacher model.

 **2. Quantization:** converting floating-point models into lower-precision representations (such as INT8) to reduce memory footprint and inference latency.